HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ![data about statues with one type](images/statues_downloaded1.png)

 Scrolling to the reference URL, I see that two were provided for the Lion Capital of Asoka.
 I only want one, so I'll pick the one I want to use and delete the other line.
+Here's a [link to what the CSV looks like with the extraneous rows removed](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/statues_downloaded.csv).

 Because the column headers match my original table exactly, I'll copy and paste the downloaded cells into my original table.